Devanik21/AnTiEnTRopY/README.md

 #### 4.3 Reversal Curve

-A sweep over $p_{\text{int}} \in [1\%, 100\%]$ generates the full **reversal curve** — biological years reversed as a function of CpG intervention fraction.
+A sweep over $`p_{\text{int}} \in [1\%, 100\%]`$ generates the full **reversal curve** — biological years reversed as a function of CpG intervention fraction.
 This non-linear curve typically exhibits diminishing returns at high intervention levels and a steep initial slope when targeting the highest-drift sites first, consistent with the experimental observation that partial reprogramming (even with a small number of Yamanaka factors) achieves substantial epigenetic rejuvenation (Lu et al. 2020).

 ---